Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: New main results

-Our second main result is Theorem~\ref{TheRefined}, in which we give for the $j$-core $X_{n,j}$ explicit expressions for its asymptotic factorial moments (they appear to be of mixed Poisson type) and the corresponding limit distribution.
+Our second main result is Theorem~\ref{TheRefined}, in which we prove that the factorial moments of $X_{n,j}$ are asymptotically of mixed Poisson type, and establish a convergence in distribution, with convergence of all moments, towards explicit limit distributions.

-Our third main result is Theorem~\ref{TheRefinedCov} in which we complement our results for $X_{n,j}$ by studying the covariance and correlation coefficient between the number of $\HH$-components of size $j_1$ and $j_2$:

-We study the corresponding random variables $X_{n,j_1}$ and $X_{n,j_2}$, with $1\le j_1<j_2$, whose joint distribution and joint moments\footnote{Joint moments are the moments of a joint distribution.
-Some authors call them mixed moments, but we prefer here the terminology ``joint moments", to avoid any confusion with the mixed Poisson and other mixture distributions.}